Azure/azure-powershell/src/ResourceMover/docs/Remove-AzResourceMoverMoveCollection.md

 ```

 ## DESCRIPTION
-Deletes a move collection.<br>The 'Remove-AzResourceMoverMoveCollection' command remains same for both 'RegionToRegion' and 'RegionToZone' type move collections.
+Deletes a move collection.
+**The 'Remove-AzResourceMoverMoveCollection' command remains same for both 'RegionToRegion' and 'RegionToZone' type move collections.**

 ## EXAMPLES